 Skip Ahead to Topic

 Fortunately, the creation of the industrial hemp research pilot programs by the agriculture departments in 2014 supported the reopening of production opportunities.
 In Kentucky, the cultivation of only 33 acres of hemp plant occurred.
-In 2015, the seedlings were 922 acres.
-One year later, the agriculture department reported that 2,350 acres were cultivated.
+In 2015, the hemp crops were up to 922 acres.
+One year later, the agriculture department reported that 2,350 acres of hemp were cultivated!

 However, these are still small amounts compared to the 72,900 acres of tobacco planted by Kentucky farmers.
 Hay is actually the number one crop in Kentucky, accounting for 2.37 million acres in the state.
 Kentucky still ranks as one of the best producers of hemp by producing 25% of the 9,650 hemp acres grown.

 Final Thoughts on Hemp Farms